 Under Ohio Law, a property and housing owner has an obligation to maintain their premises and provide tenants with safe living conditions.
-Unfortunately, many landlords in Ohio try to cut costs and leave their property in an unsafe state of disrepair.
+Unfortunately, many landlords try to cut costs and leave their property in an unsafe state of disrepair.
 Should tenants or guests suffer an injury due to landlord neglect, it may be possible to file a landlord negligence claim and recover compensation for incurred medical expenses, pain and suffering and other damages.

 Accident victims are often injured as a result of unsafe walkways, broken stairs and railings, leaky ceilings, cluttered hallways, faulty windows, lack of fire alarms, and poorly maintained common areas with Defective Grills.

 Joe Lyon is an experienced landlord negligence lawyer and premises liability attorney investigating tenant injury claims for plaintiffs nationwide.

 Lack of Security—victims of an apartment complex assault where the landlord failed to provide adequate security, broken windows or working locks can file a neglect claim with a landlord negligence lawyer.
 The Lyon Firm has success in holding landlords responsible for failing to provide adequate security.